alonsuissa12/CPP_EX4/README.md

 -cd repository

 2. **Compile the Project:**
+- Replace in the makefile `g++` with your compiler command if different.
 - type "make tree" on the terminal
 This will launch the application, displaying the graphical visualization of the trees.